Upper Peninsula of Michigan: Wildlife

 After being nearly extirpated from the conterminous United States, gray wolves survived in the remote northeastern corner of Minnesota and Ontario.
 The repopulation of wolves in this region has occurred naturally as they have expanded their territory after they were protected under the federal Endangered Species Act in 1978.
 Michigan Department of Natural Resources's principal goals set in 2008 included maintaining a viable wolf population, facilitating wolf-related benefits, minimizing wolf-related conflicts and conducting "science-based and socially acceptable management of wolves".
-Michigan removed wolves from the state's list of threatened and endangered species in 2009 having reached the recovery goal of 200 for five consecutive years in 2004.
+Michigan removed wolves from the state's list of threatened and endangered species in 2009, having reached the recovery goal of 200 for five consecutive years in 2004.
 In 2012, FWS issued a rule that classified and delisted a sub-species called the Western Great Lakes wolves under the federal Endangered Species Act.
 Michigan had a legal wolf hunt in 2013.
 Wolves were returned to the list of federally threatened species in December 2014 as a result of a court ruling.
-The Department of Natural Resources found that an equilibrium has been achieved between the available habitat and the number of this predators the region can support.
-The department supports delisting as wolves have met and exceeded the biological recovery goals that would necessitate protection.
+The Department of Natural Resources found that an equilibrium has been achieved between the available habitat and the number of predators the region can support.
+The department supports delisting, as wolves have met and exceeded the biological recovery goals that would necessitate protection.